 What Does Recruitment Mean?

-This occurs when a new position is filled in-house by employees taking over additional tasks to those outlined in their job description.
+This occurs when employees fill a new position in-house by taking over additional tasks to those outlined in their job description.
 Since this usually means that the employee has to deal with a heavier workload, it can lead to burnout, thereby making it an unsustainable solution.

 Another example of internal recruitment is when freelance or part-time jobs become full-time positions.
 In many cases, this is good news from the employees’ perspective.